Welcome to today's edition of the Rush 24-7 podcast.

 That's how secure of myself I am.

-It's a White House, man.
+This is the White House, man.

 Shape up.

-So anyway, they put the cake in front of me, and the president don't blow it out yet.
+So anyway, they put the cake in front of me.

 You're coming, aren't you, Limbaugh?

-And I said, Yeah, I'd be honored to go in there.
+And I said, yeah, I'd be honored to go in there.

 Who the guest list is?